Here are a podcast and notes on Mormonism (47 minutes).

 - Self-authenticating – ask the Holy Ghost?
 Circular demand.
 Nor is this the kind of seeking Jesus asks of us.

 - Many of the witnesses to the golden plates defected, leaving the Mormon church.

 - Further note: I see no reason to grant the authenticity of Mormon "tongues" (more common in the 19th century than now) as a sign pointing to genuine conversion or the presence of God.
 See 2 Nephi 31:14; 32:2; 3 Nephi 29:6; Alma 9:21; Omni 1:25; Mormon 9:7, 24; Moroni 10:15-16 — 8 passages in all.
 (I many have missed some.)

 2. PHYSICAL EVIDENCE ABSENT

-- Anthropological evidence – Jaredites.
+- Archaeological evidence – Jaredites.
 Lamanites?
 Evidence of advanced civilizations in the New World (like the Mayans) – yes.
 But far later than the dates claimed by Mormonism.

 - Given the phenomenal specificity of the BOM (Jesus Christ was understood before the incarnation; verbatim correspondence to so many scriptural verses and phrases), the vagueness about persons and places, and the lack of historical, geographical, and archaeological attestation are striking!